-Use these switches to run both step registers in parallel ("2x(1-8)") or serial ("1-16") mode.

-"2x(1-8)" will generate two sequences of eight steps maximum, running in parallel, "1-16" will generate two sequences running in serial.

-"Combi" allows the programming of individual parameter settings for each of the steps of the upper register.
-Available parameters are gate length, velocity, a MIDI-controller or pitchblende.
-Please note that only one of these parameters can become part of the sequence.

-You will find a detailed description in section 3.2 "Individual Parameter Settings for Steps 1 - 8" on page 15.
+- Use these switches to run both step registers in parallel ("2x(1-8)") or serial ("1-16") mode.
+"2x(1-8)" will generate two sequences of eight steps maximum, running in parallel, "1-16" will generate one sequence of 16 steps maximum. - Custom" allows the programming of individual gate time settings for each of the steps of the upper register. - You will find a detailed description in section 3.1.5.
+"Individual Gate LengthTime for Steps 1 8" on.

-3.1.4.
 Tempo / Timing

-The following controls give access to tempo and timing of the sequence.
+• The following controls give access to the tempo and timing of the sequence.
 You will find a shuffle function and the option to program individual gate time settings for the upper register.